Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 # Hello!

-### This is a current work in progress - circle back to see the finished piece!

 This repo is a simulation of realistic business data within a PowerBI semantic model and analytical report organized in the star schema using PowerQuery and DAX, including ETL processes, data modeling, and analytics.

 This project begins with a simulation of a realistic business case: